top of page

 We seek to live out our faith in the present and look to the future, but always conscious of our past.
 Have a look at our History page to find out a bit about the development of our church and the history of Methodism in our area.
 But by our history we also mean our traditions and our beliefs as a part of the Methodist Church.

-Two or three years ago the national church has promoted A Methodist Way Of Life.
+A few years ago the national church promoted A Methodist Way Of Life.
 On this link you will find various videos and resources aimed at helping Methodists apply our calling to be part of Methodism into our daily life.
 If you are interested in starting or continuing the journey described on those pages there will always be someone at our church who would be happy to answer your questions or support you.
 Get in touch with us in any way that is comfortable for you.

 But who are Methodists?
 What's different or special about Methodism?